andreivisan/andreivisan.github.io/_posts/2015-06-11-is-it-worth-learning-algorithms.md

 ---
 layout: post
-title: IS IT WORTH LEARNING ALGORITHMS?
+title: Is it worth learning algorithms?
 published: true
 ---